alexander-harmaty/PATIENT-PORTAL-Medical-Database-Manager/README.md

 (FSC-BCS-430W: Senior Project)

+## Summary

-This is a comprehensive application designed to manage a medical database for doctors, patients, and support services like test centers and pharmacies.
+Patient Portal is a comprehensive application designed to manage a medical database for doctors, patients, and support services like test centers and pharmacies.

-The application provides a unique dashboard for each user-type upon login, activating relevant features tailored to that user.
+The app provides a unique dashboard for each user-type upon login, activating relevant features tailored to that user.

+Depending on the features enabled by the user-type, users can manipulate records for personal information, medical history, appointments, prescriptions, and test results.

 ## Assignment Context